 - “Skinny Fat” Individuals With A False Sense of Health

 And much more.

 The problem with each of the items listed above is that they all lead you to believe that you are healthier than you really are.
 The focus of each of these is staying a certain weight and maintaining a low body fat percentage.
-This focus leads to more health problems and more disease.
+This focus leads to more health problems and more diseases.

 Isn’t that what you’re trying to fight against?
-Don’t you want to be healthier, disease free and live a longer life?
+Don’t you want to be healthier, disease-free, and live a longer life?

 Your New Goal Is To Improve Lean Muscle Mass

 It’s time to change the focus.
-You have to start considering your lean muscle mass, and working to increase the amount represented in your body composition.
+You have to start considering your lean muscle mass and working to increase the amount represented in your body composition.
 Focusing on the amount of lean muscle mass you do, or don’t, have will give you a much better picture of your overall health.